benlegiang/syntax-highlighting-service/README.md

 ## Getting Started

-You can run the project locally by following the steps.
+You can run the project locally by following these steps.

 ### Prerequisites